 The scheme has been delivered using BIM level 2.
 Collaborative BIM integration workshops have been held and a Revit model has been developed.
 Collaborative workshops will continue with mechanical and electrical consultants and architects to meet requirements, share good practice and enable joint learning.

 The brief was to keep the building simple and focus on the building fabric to reduce lifecycle costs.
 A Ground Source Heat Pump will heat the building combined with solar gain from full height glazed panels.

 The project will positively impact the local community, providing the local school with a once in a generation opportunity to be involved from start to finish.
 Regular community updates have been delivered, keeping local businesses and residents informed of the project progress and communication meetings are taking place periodically.

 A time-constrained delivery programme had to be developed, which reduces a 58-week programme into a 46-week programme.
-This has been decided as the lease on the existing visitors centre is due to expire at the end of that period.
+This was decided as the lease on the existing visitors centre was due to expire at the end of that period.

 Before Phase 1 commenced, in preparation for Phase 2, 68 trees were removed.
 This was completed in line with bird nesting seasons.
 Sherwood Forest Trust competed the works and new trees will be replanted within the landscape design.
 A number of historically significant trees remain under tree protection orders.